-Inflation remained at elevated levels in 1Q23 even as US Headline CPI Inflation cooled to 6.0% year-over-year in February, a decline from the June 2022 peak of 9.1%.
-Since this was well above the FOMC's 2% inflation target, the Committee continued to raise rates.
-Following seven rate hikes in 2022, the FOMC raised rates a total of 50 basis points during the first quarter while the Quantitative Tightening (QT) program held.
-Together with tighter lending standards from banks, these monetary effects caused tightening in financial conditions, which threatens to slow economic activity.
+Inflation remained at elevated levels in 3Q23 even as US Headline CPI Inflation cooled to 3.7 in August, a decline from the June 2022 peak of 9.1%.
+While headline CPI continued its decline, Core PCE fell slightly to 3.9%, well above the Fed's 2% target.
+The FOMC raised rates by 25bps only once in 3Q (July) while suggesting potential additional hikes to maintain the existing Quantitative Tightening (QT) program.
+Together with tighter lending standards, these monetary effects continue to further slow economic activity.